 Establishing a Fund

-A fund at The Community Foundation of West Chester/Liberty gives you flexibility with your philanthropy.
+A fund at the Northern Cincinnati Foundation gives you flexibility with your philanthropy.
 You can be as active as you wish and support the issues and organizations that matter most to you.

 - You receive immediate tax benefits, but can give over time.